mbobra/SHARPs/README.md

 **Getting Started**

 * The `plot_swx_d3.ipynb` notebook is a good place to get started.
-This notebook queries data using the SunPy affiliated package called [`drms`](https://joss.theoj.org/papers/10.21105/joss.01614), generates plots of keywords and images, and exports data in a variety of formats.
+This notebook queries data using the SunPy affiliated package called [`drms`](https://joss.theoj.org/papers/10.21105/joss.01614), generates plots of keywords and images, demonstrates how to query the SHARP data, and exports data in a variety of formats.

 **Space-weather Keywords**